 Try standing on one foot with your other foot on your thigh and close your eyes.
 Are you rocking back and forth a bit as your body searches for balance?
 You might even need both feet back on the floor.

 That’s a metaphor for life—we need balance in our day-to-day living.
 It helps plant us solidly in our experience, keeps us from toppling over.
 Balance nourishes our immune systems which when impaired affect memory, sex drive, and accelerate the aging process.
-Lack of balance means stress and stress leads to disease and depression.
+Lack of balance means stress and

 In our lives right now, more than ever, we need to find ways to avoid stress and find a good balance.

 So you’re thinking: exercise, healthy diet, rest and sleep.